GregRos/preszr/README.md

 The first element of the array is always the *header*, which contains version and encoding information.
 The next element is the *szr representation* for the entity being encoded.

-When encoding an entity, `szr` will recursively traverse it, adding the entities it references to the output and replacing them with *szr references* to those entities.
+When encoding an entity, `szr` will recursively traverse it, applying different encodings, replacing entities with references to some entities, and encoding special scalars.

+adding the entities it references to the output and replacing them with *szr references* to those entities.
 An *szr reference* is simply `"${i}"` which `i` is the index of the entity in the array, e.g. `"1"`, `"2"` and so forth.
 Note that because the first element is always the header, `"0"` doesn't correspond to anything.

 The exact *szr representation* of an entity depends on the encoding used.
 Here are representations for common entities.